 Any healthcare entity that maintains a provider network is always on the lookout for predictive models and analytics to help them find fraud, waste and abuse.
 But do you have a tool that can detail the effectiveness of a provider’s treatment or for measuring patient outcomes?
 The effectiveness of your provider network in treating your members should be and probably is your primary concern.
 Having a provider in your network with subpar standards of practice and poor treatment outcomes has many negative effects.
 It can affect the perception of your plan quality and brand, cost you more in repeated or unnecessary services, and most tragically, violate the covenant of those entrusted to your care.

 Do your predictive models or analytics test for patient outcomes or other indicators of quality of care?
 Here are a few examples of measures, and uses for them beyond just the numeric results.
-After all it’s not only the analytics you should care about, but also the business intelligence accompanying the analysis that provides the best value.
+After all, it’s not only the analytics you should care about, but also the business intelligence accompanying the analysis that provides the best value.

 General Treatment Outcomes

-- Consider a child diagnosed with asthma and managed by a specialist.
+Consider a child diagnosed with asthma and managed by a specialist.
 Are there asthma-related emergencies leading to additional services for that child?
-If yes, what are they and how severe?
+If yes, what are they, and how severe?
 How does the initial treating provider rank on this and similar measures as compared to their peers?

-With this information, it is possible to not only track these scores but to compare treatments including medication, dosages and other factors to determine if providers with poor outcomes scores are in line with treatment practices of those with higher scores.
-This analytic is not designed to tell doctors how to treat patients or in any way attempt to replace physician judgements.
+With this information, it is possible to not only track these scores but to compare treatments including medication, dosages, and other factors to determine if providers with poor outcomes scores are in line with treatment practices of those with higher scores.
+This analytic is not designed to tell doctors how to treat patients or in any way attempt to replace physician judgments.
 These measures are simply to allow a plan’s staff physicians to compare treatments and make determinations of when and if best practices are followed with successful outcomes as a result.

 Uses in Workers’ Compensation and Automobile Insurance